Laconian vase painting: Black-figure

 Laconian pottery was discovered in considerable amounts in the 19th century, mostly in Etruscan graves.
 Initially, it was falsely interpreted as produce of Cyrene, where similar material had been found.
 Thanks to British excavations undertaken since 1906 in the sanctuary of Artemis Orthia at Sparta, the real origin was later recognised.
-In 1934, Eugene Numa Lane collated the known finds, and became the first archaeologist to distinguish several individual Laconian painters.
+In 1934, Edward Arthur Lane collated the known finds, and became the first archaeologist to distinguish several individual Laconian painters.
 In 1954, Brian B. Shefton examined new finds.
 He reduced the number of painters assumed until then by half.
 The remainder were the Arkesilas Painter, the Hunt Painter and the Rider Painter.
 In 1958 and 1959, important new finds from Taras were published.
 Additionally, a significant number of Laconian vases were discovered on Samos.
 Conrad Michael Stibbe re-examined all available material and published his results in 1972.
 He distinguished five major and three minor vase painters, adding to the three painters mentioned above the Boreades Painter, the Naukratis Painter, the Allard-Pierson Painter, the Typhon painter and the Chimeira Painter.
 Other scholars have recognised further artists, such as the Painter of the Taranto Fishes or the Grammichele Painter.

 The clay of Laconian vases is orange, quite refined and of high quality.
 The vessels were wholly or partially covered with a yellowish-white slip.
 The first vases of notable quality were made around 580 BC.
 The leading shape of Laconian pottery is the kylix.
 Rim and bowl were initially sharply distinguished, but by the middle of the century, the transition was smoother.
 The earliest cups had no foot, later, a short squat foot was added.
 In the next phase, around 570 BC, it became higher, only to turn shorter and squatter again near the end of the productive period.
 Laconian vases were quite widely distributed: specimens have been found at Marseille, Taranto, Reggio di Calabria, Cumae, Nola, Naukratis, Sardes, Rhodes, Samos, Etruria and nearly all over the Greek mainland.
 On Samos they were at times more common than imports from Corinth, presumably because of the close political links between Sparta and Samos.
 Apart from cups, amphorae, hydriai, Laconian kraters, volute kraters, lebetes, lakaina and aryballoi were produced.